Cray-HPE/docs-csm/operations/package_repository_management/Nexus_Space_Cleanup.md

 ## Remove data marked for deletion

 After something is deleted in Nexus, the data is marked for deletion but not removed from the disk.
 This can lead to a situation where there is no space left on the disk but no way to see what is taking up space.
-After removing data from Nexus a clean up, task needs to be created to clear data from the disk.
+After removing data from Nexus a clean up task needs to be created to clear data from the disk.
 After data (a repository or just some artifacts) are deleted from Nexus create a task in Nexus by going to the Nexus admin section then clicking on **System**, then **Tasks**.
 The task that should be created is called "Admin - Compact blob store".